kevin451s/Project2/readme.md

 #MVP
 My goal for MVP is to have a fully functional site where users can at least login and view photos.

+#Approach Taken
+I first started making my Wireframes.
+I had an idea of what I wanted my site to look like.
+I then began on my ERD's.
+This would give me direction and a starting place to begin making my app.
+After making my ERD, I began making my controllers and models.
+After making the controller and models, I began to work on my routes.